 Victim Notification (VineLink) VINE is a National Victim Notification Network created to keep victims informed about the custody status of their offenders.
 Victims of crime can use the telephone or Internet to search for information, or register to receive notifications about about their offender's custody status.

 The Colorado Office for Victims Programs houses a series of programs to support the lives of crime victims as well as programs providing statewide guidance on how to best support specific victim populations.

 The Victim Assistance Unit, in conjunction with the Cold Case Investigations Unit, has created a Cold Case Victim Program that employs a full-time Cold Case Program Coordinator.
 The VAU Cold Case Program Coordinator works side-by-side with Cold Case Detectives and serves as the primary point of contact for victims, co-victims and family members identified in unsolved sexual assaults and unresolved homicides.
 She is on-call and available to respond to meet with victims and family members, to assist in the identification of resources and additional assistance as renewed activity begins in these cases.
 She is also available as a point of contact for victims and families who would like updates and information in their cases for as long as they remain unsolved or unresolved.

 If you would like more immediate assistance regarding support or resources to aid in the recovery process related to an unresolved murder or sexual assault, please contact:

 Denver, CO 80224

 Phone: (720) 913-6035

-We are on-call and available 24-hours a day, 365 days a year to provide crisis intervention and services to victims of crime or incidents of non-criminal, stark misfortune.
+We are on-call and available 24 hours a day to provide crisis intervention and services to victims of crime or incidents of non-criminal, stark misfortune.

 A Guide for Victims of Sexual Assault (PDF)